newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-employees.md

 id: detective-employees
 callToActionLink: ""
 callToActionText: ""
+agencyId: nj-state-police
-issuingAgency: New Jersey State Police Private Detective Unit
+agencyAdditionalContext: Private Detective Unit
 ---

 All staff working in your Detective Agency must be registered before they can be scheduled for work.